-Some people think monochrome kitchens can be boring.
-And they definitely can be – if done in a way that’s lacking any inherent soulfulness.
-But many of us have monochrome kitchens, because let’s face it – kitchen renovations are time-consuming and costly, and if you’re someone who doesn’t think they can live with a bold backsplash or colourful cabinets for years to come, neutral is definitely the way to go.
-And the reasoning doesn’t end there – we love these pared back kitchens because they tend to look sleek and clean, and they make bright, uplifting spaces to prep for daily meals.
+Some people think monochromatic kitchens can be boring.
+And they definitely can be!
+Particularly if the space is devoid of personality.
+But many of us have monochromatic kitchens at home.
+After all, kitchen renovations are time-consuming and costly and a neutral look can stand the test of time.
+If you’re someone who doesn’t think they can live with a bold backsplash or colourful cabinets for years to come, neutral is definitely the way to go.
+And we do love a pared back kitchen design.
+It tends to look sleek and clean, and makes a bright, uplifting space to prep daily meals.

-The key to a monochromatic kitchen lies in injecting plenty of soulfulness for a space that feels full of personality – because they really can be just as exciting as a bold, colourful kitchen.
-Here are our tips for filling a monochromatic kitchen with heaps of soul, taking cues from one of Brian Gluckstein’s most recent kitchen designs:
+The key to a successful monochromatic kitchen?
+Plenty of soul and personality, Your monochromatic kitchen really can be just as exciting as a bold, colourful kitchen.
+Here are our tips for filling a monochromatic kitchen with heaps of soul.

 Never Underestimate the Power of Texture

-Especially in monochromatic spaces, texture is incredibly important for bringing a space to life.
-Pulling from the same colour family, incorporate a variety of textures you’re excited about to make sure your look doesn’t fall flat.
+Nothing brings a monochromatic space to life like texture.
+Pulling from the same colour family, incorporate different textures that you’re excited about.
+The variety will ensure your look doesn’t fall flat.
 In this space Brian opted for a soulful, honed travertine-look island that extends onto the floor, and back-painted fluted glass panels on the pantry and refrigerator doors for a touch of Art Deco-inspired texture.

 Warm hues tend to feel a little more soulful because of their cozy, earthy undertones.
-Here Brian used a warm white paint for the walls and cabinetry, which paired well with the warm white oak floors and warm travertine-look island.
-When designing a space, once you decide on sticking to a warm palette, make sure to commit to it for every material you choose – that way, it will look cohesive and overall be soothing to the eye.
+In this kitchen, Brian used a warm white paint for the walls and cabinetry.
+The shade paired well with the warm white oak floors and warm travertine-look island.
+When designing your space, once you decide on a warm palette, be sure to commit to it for every material you choose.
+That way, it will look cohesive and overall be soothing to the eye.

 Show Off Your Personality

 Keep a few of your favourite decorative heirlooms or cherished cookbooks on display.
-Having a few personal items that you love will make your space feel happier and totally unique to you.
+A few personal items will make your space feel happier and unique to you.
 Here Brian used colour-coordinating cookbooks and added a few décor pieces to bring life to the space.

 Create Some Contrast

-No space is complete without a little contrast, and this couldn’t be truer for monochromatic spaces.
-Make your space more eye-catching through dark, dramatic accents and varied metals.
-In this kitchen, Brian added contrast to all that warm white with industrial-style stark black metal framing to the pantry and refrigerator, sleek black chairs and a smoked glass table at the banquette, and a mix of brass and copper accents throughout.
+No space is complete without a little contrast, and this couldn’t be truer for monochromatic rooms.
+Add dark, dramatic accents and varied metals to make your kitchen more eye-catching.
+In this kitchen, Brian contrasted all the warm white with rich black details.
+He used industrial-style black metal framing on the pantry and refrigerator, sleek black chairs and a smoked glass table at the banquette.
+A mix of brass and copper accents add even more contrast.